 Finally, due to the nature of business continuity, it is common for several functions to be integrated at various phases of business continuity planning.
 For example, facilities or physical security teams may engage in emergency management activities, and safety and environmental health teams may have input in developing recovery strategies.
-Integration of these enterprise-impacting functions, depending on the organization or industry, can be confusing.
+Integration of these enterprise-impacting functions, depending on the organisation or industry, can be confusing.

-The value of BCM lies in risk mitigation — minimizing the risks associated with any disruption to business as usual.
+The value of BCM lies in risk mitigation — minimising the risks associated with any disruption to business as usual.
 In the wake of recent catastrophic natural disasters and the COVID-19 pandemic, business leaders are more mindful than ever of the need to plan for and respond to business disruptions.

 The business environment is fraught with risks that can impact businesses’ ability to not only continue operations, but also protect their people and brand, earn revenue, maintain relevance and remain compliant with regulations.
-Companies need to stay ahead of these risks by understanding priorities, planning for disruptions, employing good business practices, and exercising forethought to increase their ability to course-correct quickly when things go wrong.
+Companies need to stay ahead of these risks by understanding priorities, planning for disruptions, employing good business practises, and exercising forethought to increase their ability to course-correct quickly when things go wrong.

-Organizations realize value when they proactively design and deploy business continuity solutions to manage a specific risk or multiple risks.
+Organisations realise value when they proactively design and deploy business continuity solutions to manage a specific risk or multiple risks.
 For example, understanding and developing contingency plans for the loss of a key supplier can help a business mitigate potential financial, operational and reputational impacts.

 To protect the supply chain and ensure that supply keeps up with customer demand, a company may hold its suppliers accountable for disruptions to the supply chain that impact its operations.
 For example, a company can use contract provisions to hold a supplier accountable for timeliness in delivery of products or services, as well as for quality of products or services delivered.

-A company can implement BCM solutions to minimize the potential for huge unexpected costs stemming from single points of failure and critical external dependencies.
+A company can implement BCM solutions to minimise the potential for huge unexpected costs stemming from single points of failure and critical external dependencies.
 For example, if a company depends on a single critical supplier that suddenly is unable to provide core products or services, a well-designed BCM solution would provide contingencies to mitigate the financial loss.

 Operational risk – This area of risk stems from the inability of companies to produce core products and services as expected.
 This can include risks associated with equipment or technology obsolescence, a failure in internal functions, and unexpected changes to a leadership team.
 Other operational risks directly impacting business as usual include:

-Regulatory risk – Regulatory bodies are increasingly holding companies accountable for maintaining validated capabilities, teams and plans, and can issue fines to those that operate without a BCM program.
+Regulatory risk – Regulatory bodies are increasingly holding companies accountable for maintaining validated capabilities, teams and plans, and can issue fines to those that operate without a BCM programme.
 Depending on the regulator, a repeated and unmitigated issue at a regulated entity could result in a reportable item, which could impact the company’s credit worthiness or reputation.
 Generally, companies that violate regulations or compliance requirements face: